tiagolr/hxmeteor/examples/README.md

 `cd path/to/folder`

-Build with Haxe and start meteor
+Build with Haxe and start Meteor

 ```
 haxe build.hxml